Jahan08/Filtering-drug-compounds-library/README.md

 * Microsoft and Novartis developed MolSkill to find preferable drug molecules: We also show that the proposed learned scoring function can better capture the concept of drug-likeness more accurately than another widely used metric (QED).

+[Pat Walters's opinion](http://practicalcheminformatics.blogspot.com/2023/04/getting-inside-mind-of-medicinal.html): In the MolSkill paper, the authors show that the two metrics are not correlated, but I wonder if MolSkill is telling me something I'm not getting from QED.
+At the end of the day, I like to use tools I understand.
+QED is based on simple descriptors I've used for years, and I know how it works.
+MolSkill is based on a neural network and is a bit of a black box)